Roger Corman: 1950–1959: Early film career

 For his own production company, Corman made a rock-and-roll "quickle", Carnival Rock (1957), released by Howco.
 Rock All Night (1957) was a heist film written by Griffith expanded from a TV play, "The Little Guy", with musical acts inserted.
 He was meant to make Rock'n'Roll Girl for AIP in December 1957.
 In April 1957, Corman announced he would try to make two films back-to-back from then on to save costs.

 Corman made two "teen girl noirs", Teenage Doll (1957) for the Woolner Brothers and Sorority Girl (1957), starring Susan Cabot for AIP.
 For AIP, he made The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent (1957), shot in August 1957.
 He was meant to follow this with Teenage Jungle by Tony Miller.
 The success of Not of this Earth and Crab Monsters led to Allied offering Corman a four-picture deal for 1958.

-Machine Gun Kelly and producing

 Corman received his first serious critical praise for Machine-Gun Kelly (1958), an AIP biopic of the famous gangster, which gave Charles Bronson his first leading role and co-starred Cabot.
 Campbell wrote the script.
 Also for AIP, he did Teenage Caveman (1958), with Robert Vaughn, originally titled Prehistoric World.
 He helped produce two films for Allied Artists, both from scripts by Leo Gordon: Hot Car Girl (1958), directed by Bernard Kowalski and produced by his brother Gene (the first film they made together) from a script by Gordon; and The Cry Baby Killer (1958), which gave Jack Nicholson his first starring role.

 He had his biggest budget yet for I Mobster (1958), a gangster story, co-produced by Edward L. Alperson and Corman's brother Gene for 20th Century Fox.
 In September 1958, he was reported as scouting locations in Australia to do a remake of H. Rider Haggard's She.
 War of the Satellites (1958) was conceived and shot in record time to take advantage of the Sputnik launch; it was his first collaboration with art director Daniel Haller.
 Corman also produced, but did not direct, Stakeout on Dope Street (1958), directed by Irvin Kershner, Night of the Blood Beast (1958), directed by Kowalski for AIP, using leftover costumes from Teenage Caveman, and Crime and Punishment U.S.A.
 (1959), directed by Dennis Sanders with George Hamilton in his first lead role.